Madison Dearborn poised to buy IPL Plastics as shareholders back €356m deal

 Madison Dearborn looks poised to buy IPL Plastics after the Irish-Canadian manufacturer’s shareholders backed a €356 million sale to the US investor.

-IPL confirmed on Monday that holders of 99.95 per cent of its shares voted to accept Madison’s 555 million Canadian dollars (€356 million) offer for the company.
+IPL confirmed on Monday that holders of 99.95 per cent of its shares voted to accept Madison’s Can$555 million (€356 million) offer for the company.

 The vote makes IPL’s sale to the $26 billion US dollar venture capital and private equity giant a near certainty.